jtorp/lambda-rkn-dynamoDB-facialAnalysis/README.md

 **Cleaning Up**

-To delete the deployed stack and resources:
+To delete the deployed stack and resources first **empty the S3 bucket** ⚠️

-Empty the S3 bucket to avoid additional charges.
-Run:

 ```bash
 cdk destroy